B0neShAd0w/Hacktoria/Rabbit Hole.md

 ---

-#### ⚠️ *Due to the length of this writeup I am NOT including the dead ends and rabbit holes I encountered on my way to complete this contract, only the steps required to solve this incredibly fun and difficult contract.*
+> __Note__ Due to the length of this writeup I am NOT including the dead ends and rabbit holes I encountered on my way to complete this contract, only the steps required to solve this incredibly fun and difficult contract.
+>

-##### *Note: Do not overthink or overlook the obvious - avoid Rabbit Holes...* 🐰
+> Do not overthink or overlook the obvious - avoid Rabbit Holes... 🐰

 ### Step 01:
 We are supplied an image of an archived screenshot with very little else to go on.